devtut/generate/docs/algorithm/binary-search-trees.md

 ---
-metaTitle: "Algorithm - Binary Search Trees"
+title: "Algorithm - Binary Search Trees"
 description: "Binary Search Tree - Insertion (Python), Binary Search Tree - Deletion(C++), Lowest common ancestor in a BST, Binary Search Tree - Python"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Binary Search Trees

 Binary tree is a tree that each node in it has maximum of two children.
 Binary search tree (BST) is a binary tree which its elements positioned in special order.
 In each BST all values(i.e key) in left sub tree are less than values in right sub tree.

 ## Binary Search Tree - Insertion (Python)

 This is a simple implementation of Binary Search Tree Insertion using Python.